Treesitter

 Syntax highlighting is specified through queries named highlights.scm, which match a TSNode in the parsed TSTree to a capture that can be assigned a highlight group.
 For example, the query

-(parameters (identifier) @parameter)
+(parameters (identifier) @variable.parameter)

-matches any identifier node inside a function parameter node (e.g., the bar in foo(bar)) to the capture named @parameter.
 It is also possible to match literal expressions (provided the parser returns them):

 Assuming a suitable parser and highlights.scm query is found in runtimepath, treesitter highlighting for the current buffer can be enabled simply via vim.treesitter.start().